mcneel/developer.rhino3d.com/_guide_topics/rhinopython/ghpython-call-components.md

 ![{{ site.baseurl }}/images/nod-in-code-sample.png]({{ site.baseurl }}/images/nod-in-code-sample.png){: .img-center width="95%"}
 Node in Code sample file

-Before entering code in the GhPython component it to review the input properties to make sure the correc Type hint is used.
-In this case the points input has a Point3D hint amd a List Access level set.
+Before entering code in the GhPython component it to review the input properties to make sure the correct Type hint is used.
+In this case the points input has a Point3D hint and a List Access level set.
 Do this by right clicking on the GhPython component input.

 Enter this code into the GhPython component: